 Look for those little black specks on your cat or dog’s abdomen or trapped in the flea comb.
 That’s probably not dirt from the driveway.
-That’s flea dirt (nice expression for flea poop).
+That’s flea dirt (again, that’s just a nice expression for flea poop).

 I love flea combs.
-Get one with the nice wooden, brown handle (affiliate link).
+Get one with the nice wooden, brown handle.
 Or get a plastic one that costs fifty cents.
 And use it.

 Many pets like it.
 They’re great for grooming short-hair cats.

 You are certainly entitled to your own ideas on flea control: